Lopsy/bitboards/README.md

 Bit depth n means each cell stores a number from 0 to 2^n-1.

 ```
+from bitboards import gte

 B = fromList([[1,2,3],
               [0,1,4]], bitDepth=4) # entries are from 0 to 15
 C = fromList([[0,4,3],
               [1,1,5]], bitDepth=4)

 greaterThanFunction = gte((2,3,4))
+# now greaterThanFunction compares two bitboards of shape (2,3,4)
+# where the last coordinate 4 is the bit depth.
+It returns a
+# bitboard of shape (2,3) computing the boolean >= of the inputs.

 pp((2,3,4), B+C)
 pp((2,3,4), greaterThanFunction(B, C))